gflohr/qgoda/README.md

 ## Description

-Qgoda is considered feature-complete but still under heavy development.
+Qgoda is considered feature-complete and ready for beta testing.
+Incompatible changes will try to be avoided but are possible.

 The documentation is currently being written.
 You can check out the current state at http://www.qgoda.net/.